History makes literature and literature preserves the history.M. Faseeh Ul Hassan

 Romanticism arose as the artistic and philosophical revolt against the Enlightenment and Neoclassicism.
 Romanticism also played its role as abridge between the enlightenment’s promotion of commerce, reason and liberty and the Victorian experience of industrialization and empire.
 It was characterized by the emphasis on the emotion and individual as well as the glorification of all the past and nature.

-William Wordsworth is the founding member of this movements to rehabilitate the joy of nature and human dignity.
+William Wordsworth is the founder of this movement to rehabilitate the joy of nature and human dignity.

 Also read: Romanticism Era detailed article.

 - The joys and tribulations of day to day life.

 - The love of unspoiled natural world.

 5. Victorian Era ( 1837-1901)